Even though CrossBox is highly portable, make sure that your server satisfies the listed server requirements.

 Supported Operating Systems

-CrossBox Server runs on any x86-64 (64 bit) Linux based operating system, including but not limited to:
+CrossBox Server runs on any x86-64 (64 bit) Linux based operating system that has glibc version 2.17 and up.

 CrossBox Server can run on a small virtual machine, a big dedicated server, or anything in between.